jinjiaKarl/delivery_fee_calculator/README.md

 1. Use a message queue to decouple the delivery fee calculator from the rest of the system.
 Because this service maybe down for a while of be called by a large number of users simultaneously.
 If we use message queue, the delivery fee calculator can be scaled independently from the rest of the system.

 2. Deploy a load balancer to distribute the load to multiple instances of the delivery fee calculator if there are numerous calls to the service.

+3. Implement observability to monitor the health of the service and the performance of the service.

+4. Log the requests and responses to the service into files to help with debugging.